 You can also view our introduction to Community Organising here:

-You can see our Placed based Framework here:
+You can see our Placed based Social Action Framework for working with communities here:

 Co-production is where community based services are designed in partnership.
 Support Cambridgeshire sits on 19 Stakeholder Boards each year to ensure co-production opportunities between statutory and voluntary sector organisations are discussed, augmented and developed where possible.